nhat120904/Risk-Severity-Classification/README.md

 Notes:
 - The server keeps an index per embedding model at `./.cache/index__{embed_model}`.
 If not found, it auto-builds from `data/sample/2._Sample_Inspection_Report.pdf` + `data/sample/3._Risk_Severity.xlsx` when present.
+- If no index and no sample data are available, the API will proceed without RAG (few-shot examples) by default and include a `notice` in the response.
+If you explicitly set `use_rag=true`, the API returns HTTP 400 with guidance.
 - Ensure OpenAI environment variables are set (see Environment below).

+## Sample Data and Vector Index

+To enable RAG examples, place the following files:

+- `data/sample/2._Sample_Inspection_Report.pdf`
+- `data/sample/3._Risk_Severity.xlsx`

+On first request, an index will be created at `./.cache/index__{embed_model}`.
+Subsequent requests reuse it.

+Alternatively, you can pre-create an index by running a classification once with the sample files present, or by writing your own builder that calls `build_index_from_sample(pdf_path, labels_xlsx, embed_model)` and saves via `save_index(vs, ".cache/index__{embed_model}")`.

+Without these files or an existing index, the service will still work, but `rag_used=false` and the UI will show a notice indicating that RAG is unavailable.

 ## Gradio UI (table output)